-Support is available to plan career pathways to encourage a successful transition from high school to university or TAFE, employment, alternatives to employment and community or recreational activities.
+Our therapists can work with the adolescent to plan career pathways to support successful transition from high school to university/TAFE, employment, alternatives to employment and community or recreational activities.

 Find out about our highly popular small-group therapy programs, designed to develop identified skills in a welcoming and encouraging way.